How to Pass the GED Test in 8 Weeks

 Start GED Prep Now

 Yet, the journey of preparing for and successfully passing the GED exam can seem intimidating, especially when time is limited.
-Earn your high school diploma in just 8 weeks.
+Earn your high school diploma in just 8 weeks by focusing on structured preparation and utilizing available resources.

 Passing the GED Test

-To pass the GED test, you need to score at least 145 on each of the four subject tests: Reasoning Through Language Arts, Mathematical Reasoning, Science, and Social Studies.
+To pass the GED test, you need to score at least 145 on each of the four GED subjects: Reasoning Through Language Arts, Mathematical Reasoning, Science, and Social Studies.
 This passing score demonstrates that you have the knowledge and skills equivalent to those of a high school graduate.

 Is it Possible to Pass the GED in Less than 8 Weeks?